-If the investor is a domestic corporation, partnership or legal estate and if, pursuant to its articles of association, foundation statutes or other charter and according to the actual management of business, it serves exclusively and directly not-for-profit, charitable or church purposes, or if it is a foundation under public law which serves exclusively and directly not-for-profit, charitable or church purposes, or if it is a legal entity under public law which serves exclusively and directly church purposes, then the corporation tax that has been incurred at the level of the fund can be reimbursed to the Fund for passing on to an investor; this does not apply if the shares are held in a commercial enterprise.
-The same applies to comparable foreign investors with a registered office and place of management in a foreign country which provides administrative assistance and assistance in enforced collection.

-The precondition for this is that such an investor makes a corresponding application and that the incurred corporation tax applies on a proportional basis to his period of ownership.
-In addition, the investor must have been the civil-law and economic owner of the shares for at least three months before the receipt of earnings from the Fund that are subject to the corporation tax, without there being any obligation to transfer the shares to another party.
-Furthermore, with regard to the corporation tax incurred at the fund level on German dividends and on earnings from German profit participation rights that are similar to equity, the refund essentially requires that German stocks and German profit participation rights that are similar to equity have been held for 45 days without interruption, in the period of 45 days before and after the payment date of the capital gains, by the Fund as the economic owner, and that minimum value change risks of 70 percent have applied without interruption during these 45 days (so-called 45-day rule).
+If the investor is a domestic corporation, partnership or legal estate and if, pursuant to its articles of association, foundation statutes or other charter and according to the actual management of business, it serves exclusively and directly the purposes of non-profit, charitable or church purposes, or if it is a foundation of public law, which serves exclusively and directly the purposes of non-profit, charitable or church purposes, or a legal entity of public law, which serves exclusively and directly the purposes of non-profit, charitable or church purposes, then it will receive from the Fund on request a refund for the incurred corporation tax in proportion of the period of its ownership; this does not apply if the shares are held in a commercial enterprise.
+The same applies to comparable foreign investors with registered office and place of management in a foreign country providing administrative assistance and assistance in enforced collection.
+The refund presupposes that the investor has been the civil-law and economic owner of the shares for at least three months before the receipt of earnings from the Fund that are subject to the corporation tax, without having an obligation for the transfer of the shares to another party.
+Furthermore, with regard to the corporation tax incurred at the fund level for German dividends and earnings from German profit participation rights that are similar to equity, the refund essentially requires that German stocks and German profit participation rights that are similar to equity have been held for 45 days without interruption, in the period of 45 days before and after the payment date of the capital gains, by the Fund as the economic owner and that minimum value change risks of 70 percent have applied without interruption during these 45 days.